 If the origin of the fibres are recycled the criteria set in this section does not apply.

-With regard to the presence of dangerous substances, it must be applied the requirements described at the point 1.
-Raw materials - Generic material requirements.
+With regard to the presence of dangerous substances, the requirements described in criteria 1

+" Generic material requirements" shall be applied.

-Fibre-specific criteria are set in this section for wool, polyamide, polyester, polypropylene.
+Specific-fibre- criteria are set in this section for wool, polyamide, polyester, polypropylene.